Previous dayMarch 27, 2026Next day

 87.5 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 23 km ENE of Denali Park, Alaska at 19:51 UTC on March 27, 2026.
-This was a intermediate depth earthquake, focused at 87.5 km depth.
-Coordinates: 63.780°, -148.445°.
+This magnitude 2.1 event was detected 23 km ENE of Denali Park, Alaska on March 27, 2026, with origin time 19:51 UTC.
+The hypocenter lay at 87.5 km, placing this in the intermediate depth category.
+The epicenter is at 63.780°, -148.445°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27